Pages from the book, "The Philosophy and Science of Health"--Dr.

 along with many other disease symptoms into diseases in their own right.

-medical speciality groups quickly seized upon related groups of symptoms
+speciality groups quickly seized upon related groups of symptoms as their

 Thus the heart specialist, endocrinologist, allergist, kidney specialist